-We invest our cash equivalents and short-term investments primarily in liquid, highly-rated U.S. government or municipal fixed income securities, certificates of deposit with financial institutions and money market funds.
-Unrestricted cash, cash equivalents and short-term investments are held for working capital purposes and acquisition financing.
+We invest our cash equivalents primarily in money market funds.
+Unrestricted cash and cash equivalents are held for working capital purposes and acquisition financing.
 We do not enter into investments for trading or speculative purposes.
 We believe that we do not have material exposure to changes in the fair value of these investments as a result of changes in interest rates due to the short-term nature of our investments.
 Declines in interest rates may reduce future investment income.
 However, a hypothetical decline of 1% in the interest rate on our investments would not have a material effect on our consolidated financial statements.

-As of September 30, 2013, our credit facility consisted of a \$87.5 million outstanding term loan and a \$100 million revolving line of credit with no amount outstanding.
-Interest on borrowings under the credit facility is payable quarterly at specified margins above either the Eurodollar Margin or the Prime Rate.
+As of March 31, 2015, our credit facility consisted of a \$65.0 million outstanding term loan and a \$50.0 million revolving line of credit with no amount outstanding.
+Interest on borrowings under the credit facility is payable quarterly at specified margins above either the Eurodollar rate or the Base Rate.
 Our exposure to interest rate risk under the credit facility will depend on the extent to which we utilize the facility.
-To reduce our exposure to rising interest rates under the term loan, in February 2012, we entered into an interest rate swap encompassing the principal balances scheduled to be outstanding as of January 1, 2014 and thereafter, such scheduled principal amount totaling \$85 million on January 1, 2014 and amortizing to \$35 million on November 4, 2016.
-The interest rate swap effectively fixes the Eurodollar Margin at a fixed rate of 0.97%.
-A hypothetical change of 1% from prevailing interest rates as of September 30, 2013 would affect our interest expense by approximately \$0.1 million.
+To reduce our exposure to rising interest rates under the term loan, in February 2012, we entered into an interest rate swap encompassing the principal balances scheduled to be outstanding as of January 1, 2014 and thereafter, such scheduled principal amount totaling \$85.0 million on January 1, 2014 and amortizing to \$35.0 million on November 4, 2016.
+The interest rate swap effectively fixes the Eurodollar rate at a fixed rate of 0.97%.
+As such, a hypothetical change of 1% from prevailing interest rates as of March 31, 2015 would not have an effect on our interest expense.